 Brexit and customer satisfaction with easyJet's John Barton CA

 Many of us are setting up our out-of-office emails and dreaming of tropical destinations as summer draws near.
-Eleanor O’Neill spoke to John Barton CA, Non-Executive Chairman of easyJet plc, about what Brexit means for UK airlines, how technology aids safety and what customers want.
+Eleanor O’Neill spoke to John Barton CA, Non-Executive Chairman of easyJet plc, in June 2018 about what Brexit means for UK airlines, how technology aids safety and what customers want.

 How did you become Chairman of easyJet?